PL/Java functions before 1.5.1 have been able to access a value of XML type as

 Some of the methods by which a writable instance can be written are not

-XML-specific APIs, but allow arbitrary content to be written (as a String
+XML-specific APIs, but allow arbitrary content to be written (as a String,

-).
+Writer, or OutputStream).
 When written by those methods, type safety is

 upheld by verifying that the written content can be successfully reparsed,

-accepting either DOCUMENT
+accepting either DOCUMENT or CONTENT form.

-It remains possible to declare the Java type String
+It remains possible to declare the Java type String for function parameters

-and returns of XML type, and to retrieve and supply String
+and returns of XML type, and to retrieve and supply String for ResultSet

-parameters of XML type.
+columns and PreparedStatement parameters of XML type.
 This legacy mapping

-function to verify the form of a
+from String to XML uses PostgreSQL's xml_in function to verify the form of a

-from Java.
+String from Java.
 That function may reject some valid values if the server

-is not first set to DOCUMENT
+configuration variable xmloption is not first set to DOCUMENT or CONTENT

 to match the type of the value.